NSCA CPT Study Guide

 Advanced Resistance Training Status

-- Recommendation is 4 – 6 workouts sessions per week.
+• The recommendation is 4 – 6 workout sessions per week.

-A split routine is typically something along the lines of 3 days on and one day off.
+A split routine is typically something like 3 days on and one day off.
 We target specific muscle groups that are different in the three days that are on, and then the fourth day is for rest.

 Exercise Selection